SHAREHOLDER ALERT Bernstein Liebhard LLP Announces A Securities Fraud Class Action Lawsuit Has Been Filed Against Stellantis N.V. (STLA)

-NEW YORK, April 14, 2026 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a shareholder has filed a securities class action lawsuit on behalf of investors (the “Class”) who purchased or acquired the common stock of Stellantis N.V. (“Stellantis” or the “Company”) (NYSE STLA) between February 26, 2025 and February 5, 2026, inclusive.
+NEW YORK, April 21, 2026 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a shareholder has filed a securities class action lawsuit on behalf of investors (the “Class”) who purchased or acquired the common stock of Stellantis N.V. (“Stellantis” or the “Company”) (NYSE: STLA) between February 26, 2025 and February 5, 2026, inclusive.

 Should You Join The Stellantis Class Action Lawsuit?